Emmacharleswilson/Pub-Quiz/README.md

 ### Home page
 #### *Animated Gif*
-The animated gif was implimented to create a fun and intriuging landing page.
+The animated gif was implemented to create a fun and intriguing landing page.

 #### *Animated heading*
 In addition to the gif I chose to animate the heading to continue that feeling of fun, I felt this would entice users over a static heading.